Not all products deserve to exist

 To build a world that’s designed for good

 We’re not saying we’re perfect (by any means) and certainly haven’t been in the past.
-Our portfolio contains legacy projects that we would approach very differently today, given the chance.
+Our product design portfolio contains legacy projects that we would approach very differently today, given the chance.
 But all we can do is continue making decisions based on the best information we have available at the time, and continue to work with clients who are passionate about doing things differently and pushing the boundaries of their respective industries.

 To build a world that’s designed for good.
 That’s our new tag line and one you’ll be seeing more of when the rebrand is complete.
 We like it, it feels like us.